terriblemoment0836x/bhex/progress.md

     - Factorise the damn code, its a mess.
     - Add color support.
     - Clean up unused variables / functions.
+    - Add support for changing the program behavior using arguments. **
+    - Document the code

 ### Todo:
-    - Document the code
-    - Add support for changing the program behavior using arguments. **
+    --- version (alpha) ---
+    - Add a variety of colors
     - Error handling and make a consistant use of bool
     - Code testing
+    - Optimisation
-    --- version 0.1 ---
+    --- version 0.1 (beta) ---
     - Add a basic bruteforce implementation of searching for strings.
     - Look up others feutures of hexdump and add them to the specsc.